volkandindar/agartha/README.md

 **'Depth'** is representation of how deep the wordlist should be.
 You can generate wordlists 'till' or 'equal to' this value.

-**'Waf Bypass'** asks for if you want to include all bypass features, like null bytes, different encoding, etc.
+**'Waf Bypass'** asks for if you want to include all bypass features; like null bytes, different encoding, etc.

 <img width="1000" alt="Directory Traversal/Local File Inclusion wordlist" src="https://user-images.githubusercontent.com/50321735/152050458-84c29e84-6e12-486b-99d2-fcf220791798.png"><br/><br/>